-California Camp Fire Survivors Face the Horror All Over Again in 2020
+California Camp Fire Survivors Face The Horror All Over Again In 2020

 This time the Oslins are pretty sure their house is still standing — for now.
 They're not sure when they'll be able to go home though.
 They're staying again with the same friends who took them in after their harrowing Camp Fire escape.
 Anything from just the slight smell of smoke to the evacuation itself has triggered trauma for them.

-"Well we're doing okay," Oslin says, trying to stay upbeat.
+"Well we're doing OK," Oslin says, trying to stay upbeat.
 "We do have our share of PTSD at times."

 Researchers were only just starting to get a handle on the cumulative effects of trauma on California wildfire survivors from previous bad fire years like 2017 and 2018.
 And now, 2020.